joisiney/monorepo-tsx-decorator-kafka-socket-io/docs/zeus.md

-# configuração do ESLinkt padrão
+# ESLINT ZEUS

+Apenas a configuração global do ESLint e do Prettier para o projeto.